George Selwyn Goldsbro'

+George Selwyn Goldsbro (born 1870) was a New Zealand architect based in Auckland.
+He trained under R. Mackay Fripp and later worked in Sydney and Melbourne before returning to New Zealand.
+Goldsbro served as honorary architect to the Anglican Diocese and designed ecclesiastical buildings and domestic architecture in the Auckland region.
+His practice has been associated with early Arts and Crafts influence in Auckland architecture and trained several later architects.

+Early life and background

-George Selwyn Goldsbro’ was the son of Dr. Charles Field Goldsboro, who had emigrated to New Zealand in 1860, serving as a surgeon during the New Zealand Wars.
-Charles Goldsboro finished his medical degree at Sydney University in 1868 and returned to Auckland, where his son George was born in 1870.
+Goldsbro was the son of Dr Charles Field Goldsbro, who emigrated to New Zealand in 1860 and served as a surgeon during the New Zealand Wars.
+Charles Goldsbro completed a medical degree at University of Sydney in 1868 and returned to Auckland, where George Selwyn Goldsbro was born in 1870.

+Training and early career

-George studied under R. Mackay Fripp from 1884 to 1888.
-Fripp had arrived in Auckland in 1881, opened an architectural office and later became the secretary of the Auckland Society of Arts, where he introduced architecture classes and competitions.
-In 1888 Fripp left for Canada and Goldsbro' for Australia.
-Goldsbro' worked in Sydney and Melbourne under Sulman & Power, Howard Joseland and Theo Kemnis.
-In 1896 Fripp joined Goldsbro' in partnership in Auckland but left again in 1898 for Canada.
+Goldsbro studied under R. Mackay Fripp from 1884 to 1888.
+Fripp arrived in Auckland in 1881, opened an architectural office, and later became secretary of the Auckland Society of Arts, where he introduced architecture classes and competitions.
+In 1888 Fripp left for Canada and Goldsbro left for Australia.

-Goldsbro' was the Hon Architect to the Anglican Diocese and designed the chapel of St Saviour's Papatoetoe; the Presbyterian church in Uxbridge Road, Howick; St Luke's in Russell Road Manurewa, St George's Parish Hall Papatoetoe; the Orphans' Home Papatoetoe and the Paterson wing at St. John's College.

-Goldbro' designed many houses, including his own house at 66 Gillies Ave (1905); the Bloomfield house Gladstone Road (demolished 1999); the Goldie house St Georges Bay Road (demolished); the Friend house 33 Owens Road; the Coates house Pencarrow Ave; the Kidd house 74 Gillies Ave (1903); 11 Kimberley Road; 23 Seaview Road and 20 Ōrākei Road.
+In Australia, Goldsbro worked in Sydney and Melbourne, including employment with Sulman & Power, Howard Joseland, and Theo Kemnis.

+Auckland practice

+In 1896 Fripp joined Goldsbro in partnership in Auckland; the partnership ended in 1898 when Fripp returned to Canada.

-From 1902 to 1909 Goldsbro' was in partnership with Henry Wade.
+From 1902 to 1909 Goldsbro was in partnership with Henry Wade.
 In 1909 the firm designed the main building of Auckland Girls Grammar School.

-During the First World War Goldsbro' went into partnership with E Holm Biss, then the firm became Goldsbro' and Carter in 1920s.
+During the First World War Goldsbro entered into partnership with E Holm Biss.
+In the 1920s the firm became Goldsbro and Carter.

+Works

+Ecclesiastical and institutional

+Goldsbro served as honorary architect to the Anglican Diocese and designed: